-The compensation and leadership committee is responsible for overseeing our compensation programs and policies, including our equity incentive plans.
+Role of the Compensation The compensation and leadership committee is responsible for overseeing our compensation programs and policies, including our equity incentive plans.
 Our compensation and leadership committee operates under a written charter adopted and approved by our Board, under which our Board retains concurrent authority with our compensation and leadership committee to approve compensation-related matters.
 Each year, the compensation and leadership committee reviews and approves compensation decisions as they relate to our NEOs and other senior executive officers, including our CEO.
 The compensation and leadership committee, with input from management and its independent consultant, conducts a baseline review of our compensation programs to ensure alignment with business needs and growth objectives.
-In this review, the independent compensation consultant is asked to provide a perspective on changing market practices as to compensation programs, with a particular focus on our identified peer group and other companies with whom we compete directly for talent, as discussed below under "Role of Compensation Consultants" and "Use of Competitive Market Data."
+In this review, the independent consultant is asked to provide a perspective on changing market practices as to compensation programs, with a particular focus on our identified peer group and other companies with whom we compete directly for talent, as discussed below under "Role of Compensation Consultants" and "Use of Competitive Market Data."
 Following this review, the compensation and leadership committee considers the recommendations of our CEO, as discussed below under "Role of Management."
-The compensation and leadership committee also manages the annual review process of our CEO, in cooperation with our lead director, in which all members of our Board are asked to participate and provide perspective, resulting in a compensation and leadership committee determination regarding individual compensation adjustments for our CEO.
-As part of this review of the compensation of our NEOs and other senior executive officers, the compensation and leadership committee considers several factors, including:
+The compensation and leadership committee determination regarding individual compensation adjustments for our CEO.
+As part of this review of the compensation and leadership committee determination regarding individual compensation adjustments for our CEO.
+As part of this review of the compensation of our NEOs and other senior executive officers, the compensation and leadership committee considers several factors, including: and Leadership Committee • Our corporate growth and other elements of financial performance; Individual performance and contributions to our business objectives; • The executive officer's experience and scope of duties; • The recommendations of our CEO and other members of our management team; • Retention risk; Internal pay equity; An executive officer's existing equity awards and stock holdings; and Ensuring our incentive plans do not encourage undue risk-taking.
+Our compensation and leadership committee relies on their judgment and extensive experience to establish an annual target total direct compensation opportunity for each NEO that they believe will best achieve the goals of our executive compensation program and our short-term and long-term business objectives.
+The compensation and leadership committee retains flexibility to review our compensation structure periodically as needed to focus on different business objectives.